 Watch our short Panopto video about Oxford Referencing for some useful tips and advice.

 Skills4Study Campus is a fully interactive online resource designed to help students with essential study skills.
-The Referencing and Understanding plagiarism module covers the importance of referencing and why it it used in academic work.
+The Referencing and Understanding Plagiarism module covers the importance of referencing and why it is used in academic work.